jonnonz1/nz-statute-book/acts/public/1998/land-transport-act-1998.md

   (b) a warrant to seize property executed by a bailiff or constable under section 94 of the Summary Proceedings Act 1957; or (c) a warrant of confiscation under section 132 of the Sentencing Act 2002 executed by a Registrar, bailiff, or constable.
 (7) The Commissioner, the chief executive of the Ministry of Justice, or a Registrar, or an enforcement officer authorised for the purpose by the Commissioner, may enter into such arrangements with vehicle recovery service operators and storage providers as he or she thinks necessary for the purposes of this section.
-(8) For the purposes of subsection (7), Registrar means any Registrar of the High Court or of a District Court, as the case may require, and includes a Deputy Registrar.
+(8) For the purposes of subsection (7), Registrar means any Registrar of the High Court or of the District Court, as the case may require, and includes a Deputy Registrar.

 ### 98 Release of vehicle after 28 days
 (1) On or after the close of the 28-day impoundment period, the owner of the vehicle, or a person authorised for the purpose by the owner, or a bailiff or a constable executing a warrant to seize property under section 94 of the Summary Proceedings Act 1957, or a Registrar, bailiff, or constable executing a warrant of confiscation under section 132 of the Sentencing Act 2002, is entitled to remove the vehicle from storage by—